Alma Mater: Trinity University - Class of 2016 and 2018

 Year I Joined the Trinity Office of Admissions: 2019

-Students I Work With: Florida and Texas (Austin, Beaumont, East Texas, San Antonio, and Waco)
+Students I Work With: Florida, Illinois, North Carolina, South Carolina, and Texas (Beaumont, East Texas, San Antonio, South Texas, and Waco)

 Favorite College Course: One of the many classes that I loved was Oral Interpretation taught by Sam.
 It was a mixture of theater, public speaking skills, and storytelling.
 Each week, we would select any written work that we wanted to perform in front of our peers.
 It was fascinating to see the text selections my peers made and how they chose to interpret them.
 I took this class during my first year at Trinity and was pleased to get to know a diverse group of students across all 4 years, involved in vastly different activities through this hilarious, intimate, and meaningful course.

 Favorite Trinity Experience: My favorite Trinity experience comes once a year, so thankfully I get to relive it now, even as an alum!
 It is the Vespers Christmas service in Parker Chapel and Christmas on Oakmont that follows it.
 As a part of the Trinity Chamber Choir, it was always wonderful to sing with my peers but especially so when accompanied by members of the TU and San Antonio community.
 The evening only gets better as we would carol down Oakmont and share Christmas goodies in the warmth of the president and faculty’s beautifully adorned homes.
 It’s a delight for all the senses and my favorite way to prepare for the holiday season.